 The Individual Development Account (IDA) Program is currently being redesigned.
 Please check back in April 2017 for updates about this program.

 Making home ownership a reality for families living on a low income.
-Applications are no longer being accepted for this year.
-Please check back Spring 2017 to register for an information session.

 For agencies working with low income individuals facing multiple barriers.

 Would you like to improve your financial situation?
 Is there something you or your family need, but it seems like you’ll never be able to save enough money?
 The Saving Circle Program helps low-income individuals and families to save for needed assets including furniture, medical expenses, a computer, education, a small business, or other household necessities.